wp-plugins/wp-live-chat-support/readme.txt

 = 4.4.1 =
 It is highly recommended that you upgrade to WP Live Chat Support version 4.4.0 for security reasons.

 = 4.1.4 =
 It is highly recommended that you upgrade to WP Live Chat Support version 4.1.4

 == Changelog ==

+= 5.0.0 - Doppio Update - 2015-07-29 - Medium Priority =
+* New, modern chat dashboard
+* Better user handling (chat long polling)
+* Added a welcome page to the live chat dashboard
+* The live hat dashboard is now fully responsive
+* You are now able to see who is a new visitor and who is a returning visitor
+* Bug fixes in the javascript that handles the live chat controls
+* Fixed the bug that stopped the chats from timing out after a certain amount of time

 = 4.4.4 - 2015-07-20 - Low Priority =
 * Bug Fix: Big fixed that would cause the live chat to timeout during a conversation